imperva/dsfkit/README.md

 ## CLI Deployment Mode

-As mentioned above, the deployment requires access to the tarball containing the Sonar binaries.
+As mentioned in the [Prerequisites](#prerequisites), the DSF deployment requires access to the tarball containing the Sonar binaries.
 The tarball is located in a dedicated AWS S3 bucket owned by Imperva.
 [Click here to request access to download this file](https://docs.google.com/forms/d/e/1FAIpQLSdnVaw48FlElP9Po_36LLsZELsanzpVnt8J08nymBqHuX_ddA/viewform).

 This mode makes use of the Terraform Command Line Interface (CLI) to deploy and manage environments.